artefactory-argimi/legal_rag/design.md

 Goal: A functioning interactive chatbot on Colab that can search the legal index and answer questions using zero-shot reasoning.

 - Tasks:
-  1. Project setup: Create `config.py` with logic to detect Drive, `HF_TOKEN`, and define all paths and model IDs.
+  1. Project setup: Define notebook form fields for generator credentials and paths.
   2. Indexing: Implement `scripts/indexer.py` with Google Grain for data loading and ColBERT for indexing; include logic to use a pre-built zipped index.
-  3. Tooling: Implement `tools.py` with the singleton index loader and the `search_legal_docs` tool.
+  3. Tooling: Implement `tools.py` to load encoder/retriever and expose `search_legal_docs` and `lookup_legal_doc`.
   4. Agent: Implement `agent.py` with a zero-shot `dspy.ReAct` module.
-  5. Deployment: Create `main.ipynb` to mount Drive, launch the SGLang server if needed, and run the interactive chat.
+  5. Deployment: Create `demo.py` (py:percent) to download assets, build the agent, and run the interactive chat.

 ### Phase 2: MVP Evaluation
 Goal: Quantify the baseline performance of the zero-shot MVP agent.